• Skip to main content

 The fragmentation of the wearables market has long favored well-funded enterprises.
 A startup wanting to analyze heart rate variability (HRV) across a patient population would need separate codebases for an Apple Watch, a Suunto tracker, and a Polar chest strap.

-Jan Kamiński, CTO and Founder at Momentum, believes this friction stifles innovation.
+Jan Kamiński, Founder at Momentum, believes this friction stifles innovation.
 “We’re building the open infrastructure layer for health data that the industry has been missing,” Kamiński said.
 “Today’s healthcare innovators shouldn’t have to choose between months of custom integration work or vendor lock-in with proprietary platforms.”

 By releasing the source code on GitHub, Momentum is essentially offering the “plumbing” of digital health for free.
 This allows developers to bypass the weeks of development typically required per device integration, redirecting those resources toward building novel algorithms and patient experiences.